With the cacophony of noise online, how do you get the word out about your business and website? The answer is to be proactive and out there!

 Nor do you wait to stalk in the background for a segue to promote what you have to offer.
 For the most part, you will only mention your business if you are asked specifically by another group or forum member.

 And then it's best to note for the inquirer to PM (private message you).
 This shows you respect the reason the group exists — to share and collaborate.
 Not for opportunities for you to promote yourself.

 I hear you… “How is that marketing my business if I don't even mention my business?”
 So here are the 3 basics to start with:

 - Find groups and forums where you can share either your business or personal experiences.
 You want to participate in a way that helps others via sharing your experiences.
 By doing so you put your expertise on display while soft-selling your business.

 - Complete your forum profile with a photo of yourself noting what you do and why you do it to entice folks to visit your website.

 - Create a two line signature file that includes your name and your slogan that is a link to your website.
 That's it!
 No hyperbole, no long winded about you.
 No list of links to all your social sites.

 Next, a few additional things to get in place and keep in mind as we participate.

 Tips on How to Market on Groups & Forums

-While groups and forums can help to build awareness for your website, your brand and reputation, they can also help to generate leads.
+While groups and forums can help build awareness for your website, your brand, and your reputation, they can also help generate leads.
 As with anything online, this takes your commitment to build your profile and to show other members what you are made of.